cscart/docs/en/user_guide/settings/stores.rst

 * **Share users among stores**—if you enable this setting, the store will use a joint customer database where customer accounts are shared among all stores.
 Otherwise, each store has a separate customer base.

-* **Default state of the "Update for all stores" icon**—determines if the values of store-specific settings are available for immediate editing in the root administrator mode.
+* **Default state of the "Update for all stores" icon**—determines if the values of store-specific settings are available for immediate editing in the *All storefronts* mode.
 If you set it to *Active*, you'll be able to edit store-specific settings immediately.
 If you set it to *Not Active*, then the settings will be protected from unintended editing.

   .. warning::